toptal/picasso/docs/api-principles.md

-To better understand how Picasso is built and to navigate in components of the library you should know the principles we follow when builing API for new or existsing components.
+To better understand how Picasso is built and to navigate in components of the library you should know the principles we follow when building API for new or existing components.

 ### Component types